AdobeDocs/commerce-knowledge-base.en/help/faq/general/billing-faq-for-adobe-commerce.md

 ### Autopay Set-up {#cc-autopay}
 This payment method is for merchants with monthly billing (except for On-Premises licenses).
 If you fall into this category, kindly follow the instructions below:

->![info]
+>[!NOTE]
 >
->Note: If you are currently utilizing the **Pay Now** feature and would like to set up a recurring payment via autopay, please contact your Account Manager for further assistance.
+>If you are currently utilizing the **Pay Now** feature and would like to set up a recurring payment via autopay, please contact your Account Manager for further assistance.

 1. Click [here](https://account.magento.com/customer/account/login) to login.